 In 2004, the city authorities completed the purchase of a further 60.7 ha (150 acres) of land which represents part of the estate of the former Woolmet House which had been the property of the Don-Wauchope family for 400 years, to extend the park southwards beyond the Royal Infirmary, as far as the city limits.

-Scotland's first organic allotments opened in 2006 on the former Bridgend Farm on Old Dalkeith Road at the western side of the park.
+Craigmillar Castle Park Cemetery opened in 2010 on part of the former Bridgend Farm on Old Dalkeith Road at the western side of the park.
+Scotland's first organic allotments had opened on an adjacent area of land in 2006.
 The 1.43-ha (3.5-acre) site cost £250,000 and includes sixty individual plots, together with raised beds for disabled gardeners.
 Environmental sustainability is promoted through biodiversity, a rainwater collection system for watering the plots and an organic composting toilet.